-- Define devices in the TCT with a RELREQ setting of (YES, YES).
-(This will ensure that VTAM printers are released at the end of printout time when devices are shared with TSO, BATCH, JES, etc.) - Define TRMSTAT=INTLOG or CREATESESS=YES for the printer to allow EXEC CICS START requests to create a session. - Ensure that the devices have the SHARE option generated into the controller VTAM specifications.
+- Define devices in the TCT with a RELREQ=YES.
+This will ensure that VTAM printers are released at the end of printout time when devices are shared with other CICS, TSO or BATCH regions, or with JES. - Define TRMSTAT=INTLOG or CREATESESS=YES for the printer to allow EXEC CICS START requests to create a session. - Ensure that the devices have the SHARE option generated into the controller VTAM specifications.